 Choose AI-optimized options (WebSearchAPI.ai, Perplexity) when:

-Choose enterprise options (Bing Web Search API, custom solutions) when:
+Choose enterprise options (Bing Web Search API) when:

 Map out your current search integration: